 Historical overview.
 The tradition of organised tourism in Croatia dates back about 150 years, although even before that, at the beginning of the 19th century, some forms of travel, similar to tourism, did exist (such as pilgrimages or trips to spas for cures), so the first inns, hotels and spas were built for that purpose (Daruvarske Toplice, Stubičke Toplice and Varaždinske Toplice).

-In the time between the two world wars, tourism in Croatia received a boost, receiving an average of one million tourist arrivals a year (in about 1930).
+In the time between the two World Wars, tourism in Croatia received a boost, receiving an average of one million tourist arrivals a year (in about 1930).
 Compulsory tourist taxes were introduced, exchange offices were opened and tourist reviews issued, and domestic and international air routes established.

 At the beginning of the 1990s, with the transformation and privatisation of tourist companies, the ownership structure changed.
 During the Homeland War, due to the danger of the war and the blocking of transport links with the coastal areas, tourism practically died out, and many displaced persons from all parts of Croatia and refugees from neighbouring Bosnia and Herzegovina were accommodated in tourist facilities.
-There was another surge in growth after 1995, and especially after 2000, when a large number of Croatian tourist resorts recorded strong growth in the number of foreign tourists, and Croatia itself was placed among the peak turist destinations in the world.
+There was another surge in growth after 1995, and especially after 2000, when a large number of Croatian tourist resorts recorded strong growth in the number of foreign tourists, and Croatia itself was placed at the peak of tourism in the world.